 While each mortgage loan in the pool requires a borrower to pay a prepayment premium as a condition of voluntarily prepaying the loan during the period specified in the related mortgage note, payment of the prepayment premium may be waived under certain specified circumstances.
 See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Maturity and Prepayment Considerations-Prepayment of a Mortgage Loan-Prepayment Premiums."
-No mortgage loan in the pool requires a borrower to pay a prepayment premium upon a full or partial involuntary prepayment resulting from the receipt of casualty insurance or condemnation proceeds, except that in very limited circumstances in connection with certain condemnation actions a prepayment premium may be required.
-See "PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds of Casualty or Condemnation Action."
+In addition, no mortgage loan in the pool requires a borrower to pay a prepayment premium upon a full or partial involuntary prepayment resulting from the receipt of casualty insurance or condemnation proceeds.

-We will pass through to certificateholders their share of a prepayment premium only under the circumstances specified in "PREPAYMENT OF A MORTGAGE LOAN-Voluntary Prepayment-

-Prepayment Premiums" and only to the extent that the prepayment premium is collected from a borrower.
+We will pass through to certificateholders their share of a prepayment premium only under the circumstances specified in "PREPAYMENT OF A MORTGAGE LOAN- Voluntary Prepayment- Prepayment Premiums" and only to the extent that the prepayment premium is collected from a borrower.
 If we are unable to collect a required prepayment premium or if we collect a prepayment premium when there is a default on a mortgage loan, certificateholders will not receive any share of the prepayment premium.